 Understanding Malta Registration Costs

-Malta flag registration costs are structured around several distinct fees: the initial provisional registration, permanent registration, annual renewal, radio licensing, and (for non-Maltese owners) resident agent services.
+Malta flag registration costs are structured around several distinct fees: initial registration, annual renewal, radio licensing, and (for non-Maltese owners) resident agent services.
 For commercial yachts, tonnage tax and survey fees are additional considerations.

 Permanent Registration and Annual Renewal

-The annual renewal fee also scales with vessel size.
-It's typically due on the anniversary of permanent registration.
-Missing the renewal deadline can result in the vessel being struck from the register, which requires a fresh application to reinstate.
+The annual renewal fee is due on the anniversary of permanent registration.
+It follows the same fee scale as initial registration (see table above).
+Missing the renewal deadline can result in the vessel being struck from the register, requiring a fresh application to reinstate.

 Radio Licence and MMSI Allocation

 Every Malta-flagged vessel requires a Ship Radio Licence and an MMSI (Maritime Mobile Service Identity) number.
-These are allocated by Transport Malta and carry a separate fee from the registration itself.
+Both are issued by Transport Malta and carry a separate fee from the registration itself.

 The radio licence covers VHF, MF/HF, satellite communications (Inmarsat, Iridium), EPIRB registration, and AIS transponder identity.
 The fee is payable at initial allocation and renewed periodically.
-Your resident agent or Mercer's team can handle the application alongside the registration paperwork.
+Your resident agent or Mercer's team handles the application alongside the registration paperwork.

 Tonnage Tax for Commercial Yachts

-Commercial yachts operated by a Maltese shipping organisation can elect to pay tonnage tax instead of income tax on shipping activities.
+Commercial yachts operated by a Maltese shipping organisation can elect tonnage tax instead of income tax on shipping activities.
 This is one of Malta's most compelling fiscal advantages for charter operators.

 Tonnage tax replaces corporate tax on qualifying shipping income with a fixed annual charge calculated from the vessel's net tonnage.
-The rate is set by law and applies on a sliding scale: smaller vessels pay less per net tonne than larger ones, but the total amount remains predictable year to year.
+The rate is set by law on a sliding scale: smaller vessels pay less per net tonne, but the total always stays predictable year to year.

 Tonnage tax only applies to commercial vessels.
 Private yachts (those not earning charter income) don't qualify, but they also don't have shipping income to tax.